Chapter 32

 A bit of a buzz has built up about some guy doing a one man show called "Knocking On Kevin's Door" and crowds of eager people are making their way to the Bazaar Stage to get a good seat.
 I arrive at the marquee to join an audience that resembles a bunch of kids waiting for the Christmas Panto to start.
 I am glad of a breather, soaking up the atmosphere.
 My mind is wandering.
 I gaze into space and am aware of an ocean of friendly faces.
 Rani is over there chatting with friends, Ella and Will are off wandering around with their respective teenage mates - occasionally gravitating towards their parents when money, food and/or a hug are needed.

 I realise that I have tears rolling down my cheeks, tears that come from somewhere beyond grief and joy.
-I am simultaneously feeling both emotions and it feels as if a dam might be about to burst.
-Suddenly conscious of the swelling numbers around me, I surreptitiously wipe my eyes with the sleeve of my hemp shirt.
+I am simultaneously feeling both intense happiness and intense sadness and, oh I don't know, it might be a guy thing from all of those childhood years of just being told to not be a cry-baby, to just "suck it up", but it feels as if a tsunami might be about to be unleashed.
+Suddenly conscious of the swelling numbers around me, I try to "suck it up" and surreptitiously wipe my eyes with the sleeve of my shirt.
 The guy with the shaven head, black T-shirt and black jeans setting up on stage looks somehow familiar.

 A year after I emigrated I got a letter from Xero.
-Every now and then I come across it amongst my papers and I always feel this sense of Gladness - a thankfulness for having had the pleasure of knowing him....of having been inspired by him.
+Every now and then I come across it and inevitably feel that same weird combo of immense Sadness at the loss of a friend and of unbridled Gladness - a thankfulness for having had the pleasure of knowing him....of having been, like so many, inspired by him.

 "17 Thornville Road